robertlemmen/shelve9/README.md

 ## The Vision

-Towards the goal of fostering reading in a professional context, these ideas are especially relevant:
+Towards the goal of cultivating reading in a professional context, these ideas are especially relevant:

 ### Recommend Good Books